pfsense/docs/source/nat/index.rst

-`Network Address Translation`_ (NAT) refers to the process of modifying network address information contained in datagram packet headers while they are in transit, generally across a device or system similar to pfSense, in order to map an address on one subnet to an address on another.
+`Network Address Translation`_ (NAT) refers to the process of modifying network address information contained in datagram packet headers while they are in transit, generally across a pfSense® device or similar system, in order to map an address on one subnet to an address on another.

 In practice the most common use of NAT is to allow a private LAN to communicate with the public Internet (outbound NAT) and to allow access to servers on the private LAN from the Internet (port forwards).

-The NAT settings in pfSense are accessed via the **Firewall > NAT** menu in the WebGUI.
+The NAT settings in pfSense software are accessed via the **Firewall > NAT** menu in the webGUI.

-Configuration of NAT in pfSense is categorized into four areas: Port Forwards, 1:1 (One to One) NAT, Outbound NAT, and NPt (Network Prefix Translation) for IPv6
+Configuration of NAT in pfSense software is categorized into four areas: Port Forwards, 1:1 (One to One) NAT, Outbound NAT, and NPt (Network Prefix Translation) for IPv6